 were kept under guard by the law,

 The word “kept” is a military term for keeping guard as with a garrison.
 The law guards against every way of escape from the conclusion we are sinners.
-The phrase in verse 22, “confined all under sin,” and this phrase “kept under guard by the law,” is the same thing.
-The law will not allow us to justify our sin.
+The phrase in verse 22, “confined all under sin,” and this phrase, “kept under guard by the law,” are the same thing.
+The law will not allow us to justify our sins.
 Therefore, we cannot justify ourselves by works.
 All the law does to us is curse us.
 It proves we are sinners.

 kept for the faith which would afterward be revealed

-The Greek word indicates the law permanently shuts us up to sin until the faith “afterward” revealed.
-The word “revealed” means uncovered.
+The term “revealed” means uncovered.
 The faith of this dispensation was unknown under the law; it was covered until Christ came.
-The law covered the New Testament faith for 1500 years.
+The law covered New Testament faith for 1500 years.
 God locked the Jews under the law until Christ came to fulfill all the requirements of the law (Romans 8:2-4).
 God frees both Jews and Gentiles through personal faith in Christ.
-The Jews anticipated the coming of the Messiah, and Gentiles know the Messiah by name.
+The Jews anticipated the coming of the Messiah, and Gentiles now know the Messiah by name.